wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 ---

-I recently came across a paper by Donald E. Knuth and it struck me as fun.

-In this paper, Knuth shares two programs which he had to write while he was working on TeX (a typesetting program).
+I recently came across a paper by Donald E. Knuth that I found both intriguing and fun to read.
+In it, Knuth shares two small programs he wrote while working on TeX, his typesetting system.

-The first program converts decimal fraction to an integer multiple of 2^-16 and he shares that he finds it easy to proof this is correct (he calls this program P1 in the paper).
+   The first program, which he refers to as P1, converts a decimal fraction into an integer multiple of $2^{-16}$.
+He notes that the correctness of this program is easy to prove.

-The second program converts the other way, given an integer _n_, where _n_ is in the range 0 < n < 2^16 it finds a decimal fraction and it's the correctness of this program which isn't straightforward (he calls this program P2).
-How
-Knuth uses invariants and how he proves the correctness of this program is fascinating and beautiful.
-I'll talk about these two programs below one by one.
+The second program goes in the other direction: given an integer n, where $0 < n < 2^{16}$, it finds a decimal fraction.
+This time, however, the correctness of the program isn’t straightforward.
+Knuth refers to this one as P2.
+How he uses invariants and constructs a proof of correctness is both fascinating and beautiful.
+I'll walk through both programs below, one by one.

-Before I do that, a few words about the book.
+But before that, a few words about the book where this paper appears.

-The book is titled "Beauty is our business, A birthday Salute to Edsger W. Dijkstra" edited by W.H.J Feijen et al and it's a tribute by his friends and colleagues who were influenced by Dijkstra's work.
+The book is titled "Beauty is Our Business: A Birthday Salute to Edsger W. Dijkstra," edited by W.H.J.
+Feijen and others.
+It’s a tribute from Dijkstra’s friends and colleagues—people deeply influenced by his work.

-In the preface of the book, it says: "In the end, on Dijkstra's fifty-ninth birthday, we asked fifty-odd friends and colleages of his to contribute to this birthday salute.
+In the preface of the book, the editors write:

+> In the end, on Dijkstra’s fifty-ninth birthday, we asked fifty-odd friends and colleagues of his to contribute to this birthday salute.
 We requested mainly technical contributions, and we asked that they be relatively short.
-Fifty-odd authors responded, and we are proud to place their contributions before Edsger Dijistra."
+Fifty-odd authors responded, and we are proud to place their contributions before Edsger Dijkstra.

-The preface also shares a quote by Dijkstra that inspired the book's title.
-That Dijkstra's quote is worth sharing: "...when we recognize the battle against chaos, mess, and unmastered complexity as one of computing science's major callings, we must admit that 'Beauty is our business.'"
+The preface also includes a quote by Dijkstra that inspired the book’s title.
+It’s worth sharing:

+> ...when we recognize the battle against chaos, mess, and unmastered complexity as one of computing science’s major callings, we must admit that beauty is our business.

-Reading this contribution by Knuth has been not only educational but also enlightening.
-Let's talk about these two programs that Knuth talks about in his paper one by one with one caveat.
-I wish I was so mathematically sophisticated that reading Knuth was a breeze.
-I feel my mathematical background is inadequate and there is so much I neeed to learn.
-Nonetheless, I tried to unpack his paper and found it enlightening and thought I should write about it and share my understanding of it.
-I am a human and I can make mistakes so please if you find any please email me and I'll be happy to correct it.
+Reading Knuth’s contribution has been not only educational but also deeply enlightening.
+In what follows, I’ll walk through the two programs he discusses in his paper, one by one—with one caveat.
+I only wish I were mathematically sophisticated enough to read Knuth with ease.
+The truth is, my mathematical background feels inadequate, and there’s still so much I need to learn.

+Still, I did my best to unpack his paper and found it rewarding enough that I felt compelled to write about it and share what I’ve understood.
+I’m human, and I may have made mistakes—if you spot any, please feel free to email me, and I’ll be happy to correct them.

-## Convert decimal fraction to integer multiples of 2^-16
+## Convert decimal fraction to integer multiples of $2^{-16}$

-TeX works with integer multiples of 2^-16 so Knuth had to write a routine to convert 0.d1d2...dk to nearest integer multiple of 2^-16.
-That is, for example, given an input `0.12408`, we get `8132` in output.
+TeX works internally with integer multiples of $2^{-16}$, so Knuth needed to write a routine to convert a decimal fraction like $0.d1d2...dk$ into the nearest integer multiple of $2^{-16}$.
+For example, given an input like 0.12408, the routine returns 8132.

-It's fascinating how Knuth developed this program.
-Here is some detail as given in the paper.
+It’s fascinating how Knuth approached the design of this program.
+Here’s a closer look at what he explains in the paper.

-Since we need to find the nearest integer multiple of 2^-16, so Knuth says we can round the quantity:
+Since we’re trying to find the nearest integer multiple of $2^{-16}$, Knuth notes that we can round the following quantity:

 $$
 2^{16} \sum_{j=1}^k \frac{d_j}{10^j}